-Can you remember what life was like prior to purchasing your first iPhone?
+Can you remember what life was like before purchasing your first iPhone?
 Apple’s handy little mobile device has come a long way and changed many lives in the process.

 Advancements in technology continue to breed new creativity and explore new ways in which an iPhone can be used.
 Unfortunately, this also brings a stronger potential for compromising your security and privacy.

 When you think of all the things you could have on your iPhone, I’m sure that spyware wouldn’t even make the list, but it is a very real threat.
 It seems that everything with a battery and a screen can succumb to a digital attack nowadays.
 In the age of social media, it only strengthens the need to understand what you’re up against and how best to tackle it.

 There are three primary spyware types you’ll need to look out for when it comes to your iPhone.
 A hidden spy app would be the most common form, followed by a masque attack.